 Before the beginning of this reversal is a word that can sound like [murder]

-murder [going on] This can be heard in different ways, therefore there is a degree of uncertainty.
+murder [going on] This can be heard in different ways, therefore there is uncertainty.
 Sense of [m] is at [n].
 Sense of [r] occurs around [ng].
 Sense of [d] occurs at the release and onset of FS [o] and [i] respectively. [er] occurs at [o].
 The [g] is silent.

 One has to separate it from the following sibilant sound to get a better sense of it.